 The first thing you should remember when you are arrested is that you have rights.
 The two most important rights are your right to remain silent and your right to an attorney.

-That means that as soon as you are arrested, before you answer any questions, you should tell the arresting officer that you want to call an attorney.
+That means that as soon as you are arrested before you answer any questions, you should tell the arresting officer that you want to call an attorney.
 The arrest process is frightening enough.
-Having Hackensack criminal lawyers to defend you will give you peace of mind that someone is looking after your best interest, someone who understands what will happen through each step of the process.
+Having NJ criminal lawyers to defend you will give you peace of mind that someone is looking after your best interest, someone who understands what will happen through each step of the process.

 While most states call them misdemeanors and felonies, in New Jersey, offenses are called disorderly person offenses or indictable offenses.
 The disorderly person offenses include such charges as simple assault, shoplifting, and bad checks.
 These are usually your lower level crimes, but they can still carry some significant charges, including a fine of up to $1,000 and up to six months in jail.